 My co-authored books include Tips for Teaching Culture: Practical Approaches to Intercultural Communication from Pearson and two books in the Q: Skills for Success series from Oxford University Press.
-I’ve also edited ESL textbooks for both McGraw-Hill, Cambridge University Press, Kaplan Education, and served as academic content advisor to the world’s largest online English language provider, GlobalEnglish.com, now part of Pearson English.
+I’ve also edited ESL textbooks for McGraw-Hill, Cambridge University Press, and Kaplan Education, and served as academic content advisor to one of the world’s largest online English language providers, GlobalEnglish.com.

 I live in the lovely college town of Middlebury, Vermont in the northeastern United States, but I get out a lot and speak at national and international conferences on a wide variety of topics including: methods and techniques for teaching reading, speaking, and listening comprehension; pronunciation & accent reduction; intercultural communication and diversity; language training program administration; technology in language teaching; active learning activities; achieving student satisfaction; selecting effective language training materials; strategic planning and team-building for language programs; effective language teacher hiring practices; and spirituality and reflection in language teacher training programs.
 I also have experience in teacher training and love to hear from former students who have taught in the U.S., China, Hungary, India, Austria, Ecuador, and Chile.

 I’ve got an A.B. in English and American Literature from Brown University in Providence, RI and an M.A. in TESOL from Biola University in La Mirada, CA.

 Want to get in touch?
 Send me a message from the contact page.